sharetribe/flex-docs/src/docs/concepts-payments/payment-methods-overview/index.md

 <warning>

-Flex does not support payment methods that require the use of Stripe's older Sources API.
+Sharetribe does not support payment methods that require the use of Stripe's older Sources API.

 </warning>